LLNL/Caliper/README.md

 taken, what is included in them, and how they are processed depends on the Caliper runtime configuration.
 It is thus important to configure the runtime correctly when running a Caliper-instrumented program.

-Much of Caliper's functionality is provided by optional service modules.
-By default, Caliper does not enable any optional services (and therefore doesn't do much).
-Use the `CALI_SERVICES_ENABLE` variable to select services.
-For example, enable the `event`, `recorder` and `timestamp` services to create a simple time-series trace for the example program above:

-    $ export CALI_SERVICES_ENABLE=event:recorder:timestamp

-You can achieve the same effect by selecting the `serial-trace` built-in profile:
+For common use cases, Caliper provides built-in configuration profiles as starting points.
+For example, the `serial-trace` profile will record a time-stamped event trace.
+You can select a profile with the `CALI_CONFIG_PROFILE` environment variable:

     $ export CALI_CONFIG_PROFILE=serial-trace